pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Reference:  {{nameserver-info}} of this document Change Controller:  IETF

-The registration for number 0 is reserved.
+The registration for numbers 65280-65534 is reserved for private use.
-The registration for numbers 65280-65535 is reserved for private use.
+The registration for number 65535 is reserved.
 ~~~

 ## Temporary Assignments